artsandmetaphysics/goodlifeodyssey/meditations/dialogue-on-reading-vs-watching-the-news.md

 Tes:: I am enjoying our visit, and especially meeting our beautiful granddaughter Elanor.

-I have been wondering, as I sat here the past several days at your apartment: do you watch the news?
+As I sat here the past several days at your apartment, I have been wondering: do you watch the news?
 Don't you want to know what is going on in the world?

 Dijon:: Not usually---I prefer to read about current events.